project-flink/flink-perf/README.md

-Contains (for now) one large test job that tests all Stratosphere components.
+Contains (for now) one large test job that tests all Flink components.

 ## Background information

+This code originated from the Stratosphere.eu project.
+It is now called Apache Flink (incubating).

 Original issue for planning this feature: https://github.com/stratosphere/stratosphere/issues/379